 Core to Career

-> Core to Career is a professional development fellowship program that supports WSU faculty who are interested in intentionally incorporating career readiness into their UCORE courses.
+Core to Career is a professional development fellowship program at WSU that supports WSU faculty who are interested in intentionally incorporating career readiness into their UCORE general education courses.

-> UCORE remains committed to its central mission of providing WSU undergraduates with a broad liberal education to complement the depth gained in their major areas of study.
+UCORE remains committed to its central mission of providing WSU undergraduates with a broad liberal education to complement the depth of knowledge gained in their major areas of study.
 Too often though, students (and parents, and yes, some faculty and advisors) fail to see the connections between this broad education and post-graduation employment prospects.
-This is true, even though employers repeatedly cite WSU’s undergraduate learning outcomes like critical thinking, understanding diversity, and communication as among the most important qualities in potential hires.
+However, employers repeatedly cite WSU’s undergraduate learning outcomes such as critical thinking, understanding diversity, and communication as among the most important qualities in potential hires.

-> Career Readiness Defined
+Career Readiness Defined

 “Career readiness is a foundation from which to demonstrate requisite core competencies that broadly prepare the college educated for success in the workplace and lifelong career management.
 For new college graduates, career readiness is key to ensuring successful entrance into the workforce.
 Career readiness is the foundation upon which a successful career is launched.
 Career readiness is, quite simply, the new career currency.”